-The version of your transmitter is marked on the package.
-If the A symbol is marked on the product, consult the documentation for further information.
+The version of your detector is marked on the package.
+If the symbol $\hat{\mathbb{A}}$ is marked on the equipment, consult the documentation for further information.

 Safety requirements

 Misuse will impair the protection of the product.
 Always adhere to the safety provisions applicable in the country of use.